Mastodon

 Basilica di San Lorenzo (Firenze)

-Glory of Florentine Saints (1742), Vincenzo Meucci at Basilica di San Lorenzo
+Glory of Florentine Saints (1742) by Vincenzo Meucci at Basilica di San Lorenzo, showing saints ascending to heaven with rich colors and dramatic religious imagery.

-Glory of Florentine Saints (1742), Vincenzo Meucci at Basilica di San Lorenzo
+Glory of Florentine Saints (1742) by Vincenzo Meucci at Basilica di San Lorenzo, showing saints ascending to heaven with rich colors and dramatic religious imagery.

 Cappella Strozzi di Mantova (c.
 1351–1357), Nardo di Cione at Basilica of Santa Maria Novella